harshagrawal6763/XFactorAiGeoFence/README.md

 # XFactorAiGeoFence

-What is geofencing?

-Geofencing is a location-based technology that allows applications to define virtual boundaries around a specific geographic area.
-When a device with the app enters, exits, or stays within this predefined area, it triggers an action, such as sending a notification, logging data, or initiating a function in the app.

- How Geofencing Works
-1. Define a Geofence: Set up a geographic boundary, such as around a building, a park, or a store.
-Each geofence has a center(latitude and longitude) and a radius that determines its circular area.
-2. Monitor the Device's Location: The device’s GPS, Wi-Fi, or cellular data helps to track when it moves in and out of the geofence.
-3. Trigger an Action: When the device crosses the boundary, the app can execute an action.
-For example:
-    - Enter Event: Triggered when the device enters the geofence.
-    - Exit Event: Triggered when the device leaves the geofence.
-    - Dwell Event: Triggered if the device stays within the geofence for a specified period.

- Applications of Geofencing
-- Retail and Marketing: Sending promotions when customers are near a store.
-- Security and Access Control: Allowing entry or sending alerts based on proximity.
-- Fleet Management: Tracking vehicles within defined routes.
-- Smart Home Automation: Activating devices based on location, like turning on lights when approaching home.

 Now when i started thinking about the solution to develop the case study, i went through google's articles on how to implement the geofencing in Android.
 I found that there is a geofencing api which is a part of google's android gms library.